 On our first visit, we literally gasped when we turned a corner and saw the sea.
 I don’t think I’ve ever seen such a beautiful and inviting blue sea and it was everything I imagined and more.

-Part 2 coming soon – more about the beach and our complete VIDEO where you can really get a feel of what it’s all about.
+See Part 2 where there is more about the beach and our complete VIDEO where you can really get a feel of what it’s all about.

 Nb.
 Our trip was in collaboration with TUI but not on a review basis.
 All views and opinions are based entirely on our experience staying at Memories Splash Hotel.